Dexter Hartman

 Dexter Hartman is a fictional character from the BBC soap opera EastEnders, played by Khali Best.
 His debut was on 7 January 2013.
 Dexter is the grandson of Cora Cross (Ann Mitchell) and son of her illegitimate daughter, Ava Hartman (Clare Perkins).
-Dexter's storylines include his feuds with Jay Brown (Jamie Borthwick) and Lola Pearce (Danielle Harold), his job as a police officer under Phil Mitchell (Steve McFadden) and his struggle to accept his drunk father, Sam James (Cornell S John).
+Dexter's storylines include his feuds with Jay Brown (Jamie Borthwick) and Lola Pearce (Danielle Harold), his job as a mechanic under Phil Mitchell (Steve McFadden) and his struggle to accept his drunk father, Sam James (Cornell S John).

 In 2014, Best was suspended from the show for three months by executive producer Dominic Treadwell-Collins after attacking a taxi driver in London.
 In November 2014, it was confirmed that Dexter would be written out of EastEnders in early 2015, and he made his final appearance on 2 January 2015.

 Creation and development

 Casting and introduction

 Introduced by then executive producer, Lorraine Newman, the character and casting was announced on 8 November 2012.
 Khali Best would join the cast as a series regular and play Dexter, Ava Hartman (Clare Perkins)'s son.
 Best said of his casting, "I am delighted to be joining the cast of EastEnders and working with such great actors so early in my career is an amazing opportunity.
 I am really excited to see what the writers have in store."
 The show's executive producer, Lorraine Newman, predicted that Dexter would be hugely popular with the audience", and it was revealed that he would work at the local garage (the Arches) and would be friends with Jay Brown (Jamie Borthwick) and Lola Pearce (Danielle Harold).
 It was said that he comes to Walford to meet his family, that he previously knew nothing about.

 Best was cast in the role of Dexter after he attended several workshops held by the producers of the series where they observed his improvisational skills.
 During one of the final workshops, Best was paired with Clare Perkins as her son, which is wear the writers came up with the idea for the storyline and the characters.
 Best had just booked a role in Choir Boy at the Royal Court Theatre, when he was called to audition for EastEnders and offered the role of Dexter.
 In September 2013 when it was announced that Cornell John and Clare Perkins would depart the series, new executive producer, Dominic Treadwell-Collins decided to keep Best on as Dexter.
 Of the decision, Best said, "It means the world—to do something and be recognised is a great feeling.
 Anyone would love that—I'm just going to keep doing what I am doing and as long as it's beneficial for the show I have no problem staying here."
 In May 2014, Best was suspended from filming for three months.
 Reports later surfaced that Best had allegedly assaulted a taxi driver.
 Best made his onscreen return on 22 September 2014.